blitz/hydrasect/README.md

 $ git checkout $(hydrasect | head -1)
 ```

+🚧 This will panic if you are not bisecting. 🚧

 If there is a suitable Hydra commit, it will be checked out and can be
 tested instead of Git's suggestion.